 NOVEL LENGTH

 I recognized I had a great deal to learn and needed to be more disciplined.
-I began to research about format, structures, pacing and character development.
+I began to research format, structures, pacing, and character development.
 My days were filled with research and note-taking while I jotted down book ideas and symbolisms.
 (I’ll warn you now that I am a huge fan of symbolism.)
 At some point in the process of perpetual education, I decided I was ready to work on a novel, but I needed to focus my energy on one idea.

 As often as I could, I tried to write 1,000 words a day.
 With this discipline and a new idea with a more sympathetic main character, I began to work on my second novel.
-This time I took a classic idea, a Cinderella story arc, and wove together a story while still researching and learning good writing techniques.
+This time, I took a classic idea, a Cinderella story arc, and wove together a story while still researching and learning good writing techniques.
 After a year of plugging away while balancing motherhood and writing, I reached 60,000 words!
 What is most comforting is my discovery that I am a skeletal writer—forming only the bare bones of a story in my first draft.
-That meant my 40k-word draft was just a base and I have plenty of room to expand.
+That meant my 40k-word draft was just a base, and I have plenty of room to expand.
 With length already at the minimum for a standard novel, I am confident that my word count will only grow as I fill in with more detail.

 Cover Image: Fidelia Bridges.
 Bird’s Nest and Ferns, 1863.
 The Art Institute of Chicago